steatopygous/svelte-presentation/notes.md

 {/each}
 ```

-Items can be destructured, where required:
+Loop items can be destructured:

 ```javascript
 {#each frameworks as { name, creator }}